Why I Created Cadent

 The concept

 Since I’ve been in the fitness sector, I must have tried dozens of different fitness apps.
 The weird thing was that I never found one that I really liked, or actually wanted to use.
 They always seem to have something that wasn’t right: hard to use, bad design, no data/insights, huge onboarding, aggressive paywalls, too specific workouts (eg callisthenics or only home workouts).
 It seemed wrong that having worked in the industry for 15 years, and going to the gym for 25 years I had not found an app that was my go-to product.
 I’ve also been a runner for 15+ years, and Strava has tracked virtually every single run in that time.
 Nothing for gym training felt comparable to that experience.
 I knew how hard it is to make a really great gym training app.
 I’d been working for several years on them, with the added complexity of it being a white-label B2B (business to business) product.
 We had to architect it to be deployable with a different look and feel, backend membership integrations, payment models, content, feature configurations.
-It was a massive headache, and extremely difficult to end up with a premium user experience given all that.
-However I knew that there can’t be that many people out there who have my blend of fitness experience, deep technical knowledge and a drive to create the best possible experience.
+It was a massive headache, and extremely difficult to deliver a premium user experience.

 I now had to figure out who I was making this for.
 If you look at the App Store today, strength training apps generally fall into three main types.